Abdona/TelegramBot/README.md

 3. Clone the Repo on you computer using `git clone https://github.com/Abdona/TelegramBot.git`
 4. Make sure you have Ruby installed; use `Ruby -v` to check for Ruby Version.
 5. Use `bundle install` to install all dependencies from Gemfile.
-5. Cd to the project directory`cd TelegramBot/bin`
+5. Cd to the project directory`cd TelegramBot/bin` .
-6. Run `ruby main.rb`
+6. Run `ruby main.rb`.
 - nb. if you do not have ruby already installed kindly check this link for instruction how to install it on your OS `https://www.ruby-lang.org/en/documentation/installation/`
 - nb. if you do not have Telegram ruby API added to Gemfile, please use ` gem install telegram-bot-ruby`
 # Author